andy-byers/CalicoDB/README.md

 ```

 to build the library and tests.
-Note that the tests must be built with assertions, hence the "RelWithAssertions".
+Note that the tests must be built with assertions, hence the `RelWithAssertions`.
 To build the library in release mode, the last command would look like:
 ```bash
 cmake -DCMAKE_BUILD_TYPE=Release -DCCO_BUILD_TESTS=Off .. && cmake --build .